mariusz-kowalski/ruba.sh/README.markdown

-# Rubash
+# Ruba.sh

-Rubash is a lightweight Bash library that brings Ruby-like simplicity and clarity to Bash scripting.
+Ruba.sh is a lightweight Bash library that brings Ruby-like simplicity and clarity to Bash scripting.
 It provides utility functions for common tasks like file checks, string manipulation, logging, and argument parsing, making your scripts more readable and maintainable.

 ## Installation

 ### System-Wide Installation
-To make Rubash available to all users on the system:
+To make Ruba.sh available to all users on the system:

 1. Clone or download the repository.
 2. Copy `ruba.sh` to a directory in the system’s `$PATH`, such as `/usr/local/bin`: